 BIO

 Irene Imfeld (b.
 1947) is from a small town in Ohio where she walked to school and played in the woods.
 Growing up in small schools in a small town left her wanting something different but not knowing how to move on.
-Teachers picked a local college where she studied black and white photography, weaving, and the other usual art courses.
-After receiving a BA she moved to San Francisco in 1970.
+Teachers picked a local college where she received a BA before relocating to San Francisco in 1970.

-During the covid shutdown in 2020-21, Irene spent time in the studio making the Memento Mori series, printed on canvas and mounted to wood panels.
+During the covid shutdown, 2020-21, Irene spent time in the studio making the Memento Mori series, printed on canvas and mounted to wood panels.
 She also worked on several handmade books and started new 3-D work with the Compartments series.
-In 2022 she became acquainted with Diane Chung at the Chung 24 Gallery in San Francisco, resulting in her curation of the Touchstone exhibit in 2023.
-Following that, Irene participated in a small handmade book show there, and was given a solo exhibit at the gallery in 2024.
+In 2022 she became acquainted with Diane Chung at the Chung 24 Gallery in San Francisco, resulting in curating the Touchstone exhibit in 2023.
+Following that, Irene participated in a handmade book mini-show at Chung 24 and a solo exhibit at the gallery in 2024.

 •••